UGA Bulletin Logo

 Topical Outline

-• Introduction to an Integrated Development Environment (IDE)
+• Introduction to Python and the Integrated Development Environment (IDE)

 • Reading/Writing Files